prakashhere/portfolio/README.md

 # Portfolio Website

 Welcome to my portfolio website!
-This repository showcases my skills, projects, internships, education, blogs and and contact as a web developer.
+This repository showcases my skills, projects, internships, education, blogs and contact as a web developer.
 Feel free to explore and get to know me better.
 This is the direct link to access my website - https://prakashhere.github.io/portfolio/

 ## Table of Contents